Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point

 We now show how to derive~Theorem~\ref{thm:loop-dichotomy} using Theorems~\ref{thm:cluster-infinite-volume} and~\ref{thm:cluster-dichotomy}.
 Recall that $\Lambda_k$ is the ball of size $k$ around the origin, and denote $\partial\Lambda_k:=\Lambda_k\setminus\Lambda_{k-1}$.

 \begin{proof}[Proof of Theorem~\ref{thm:loop-dichotomy}] One simply defines $\bbP_{n,x}$ to be the pushforward of $\mu_{n,x}^+$ (or $\mu_{n,x}^-$) by the map $\sigma\mapsto \omega(\sigma)$.
 The convergence of finite-volume measures with empty boundary conditions follows directly from the corresponding statement for $\mu_{n,x}^+$.
 The fact that configurations do not contain infinite paths follows from the fact that there is no coexistence of infinite connected components of pluses and minuses.
-In order to see that the limit is unique, one needs to take any sequence~$(\Omega_k,\xi_k)$ and consider the pullback~$\mu_{G_k,n,x}^{\tau_k}$ of~$\bbP_{\Omega_k,n,x}^{\xi_k}$.
-There exists a subsequence such that~$\mu_{G_{k'},n,x}^{\tau_{k'}}$ has a weak limit.
-Moreover, by Theorem~\ref{thm:cluster-infinite-volume}, this limit can be written as a linear combination of~$\mu_{n,x}^+$ and~$\mu_{n,x}^-$.
-The pushforward of both of these measures is the same and equal to~$\bbP_{n,x}$.
-Thus, the weak limit of~$\bbP_{\Omega_{k'},n,x}^{\xi_{k'}}$ is~$\bbP_{n,x}$.
-Note that any infinite-volume measure~$\bbP$ for the loop $O(n)$ measure with parameters $n$ and $x$ is in direct correspondence with a Gibbs measure for the dilute Potts model with the same parameters (and $h=0$) by attributing a spin $\pm1$ uniformly at random independently of $\omega$, and then defining the spin configuration step by step for $u\in\bbT$ using the rule $\sigma_u\ne\sigma_v$ if and only if the edge of $\bbH$ bordering the hexagons $u$ and $v$ is in $\omega$.
+Then, by~\cite[Lemma 3.7]{DumPelSam14}, $\bbP_{n,x}$ is a Gibbs measure, since it is obtained as a weak limit of finite-volume measures and is supported on configurations with no infinite paths.